By Dr J Floor Anthoni (2001)

 so little hard fact.
 In fact, a new discipline is about to be born, leaving

 the public out of the field.
-I have therefore tried to distil all important
+I have therefore tried to distill all important

-thoughts and facts, so that nothing important has been left out.
-In this
+thoughts and facts, so that nothing important is left out.
+In this way

 conservation, with what you can do best.

 and marine reserves have international importance, most of this section

 will be illustrated with the New Zealand situation, partly because that

 is what I am familiar with, and partly because New Zealand wishes to lead